 Design-led development should not be limited solely to customer-facing products.
 It’s a way of working that can positively influence all workstreams across an organisation.
 Incorporating it, however, often calls for a shift in culture.

 For instance, the role of the design team must be properly defined and communicated to the broader organisation.
 Managers and team leads should also examine where design can be better integrated into overall work processes.
 Remember, design thinking is not just for designers.
 It should involve everyone at all stages.

 The position design leaders take in the organisation can help steer the broader redefinition.
 To begin with, any lingering idea that a designer’s main function is to make things look pretty needs to go.
 In its place should come an understanding that designers can influence all parts of a project’s development, whether it’s the frontend or backend, consumer-facing or internal.
 As an example, Pinterest, Airbnb, Kickstarter, Tumblr, Twitter were all founded or co-founded by individuals who were formerly designers.
 These companies are clearly defined by their user experiences.

 Design processes can vary in terms of the number or length of steps involved, but all tend to cover the same elements.
 To start, teams seek to discover as much as they can about the project goal, end user, existing challenges, team needs and so on.
-The more information gathered at the start, the better, so teams will aim to do as much research as time and budget allows.
-We have found the best way of doing this is through a design led workshop.
-In ring fencing a specific body of time, teams, product owners and executives can reach agreement quickly.
+The more information gathered at the start, the better, so teams will aim to do as much research as time and budget allow.
+We have found the best way of doing this is through a design-led workshop.
+In ring-fencing a specific body of time, teams, product owners and executives can reach agreement quickly.

 Getting started with design-led processes